-Is your business using separate apps and software to fulfill your customer relationship management needs?
+Is your business using separate apps and software to fulfil your customer relationship management needs?
 If so, you’re probably spending more time and money managing a complex setup than you’d like — without getting the results you want.

-An integrated CRM and marketing automation platform can help you expand and energize your customer relationships.
+An integrated CRM and marketing automation platform can help you expand and energise your customer relationships.
 By capturing all of your data in one place, you gain better marketing intelligence to drive new offerings, loyalty programs, and promotions that grow your business.
 And when your CRM and marketing automation systems are fully integrated, you can take advantage of more advanced progressive profiling and automated workflows to accelerate the sales process and build more loyal customer relationships.

 The power of sales and marketing fusion

 Today, the traditional lines between sales teams and marketing teams have nearly evaporated, partly because the way customers seek information has changed dramatically in this digital age.
 Customers expect to find the products and services they want at any given moment — and they expect a similar experience with customer service as well.

 As a result, CRM software needs to enable new ways of doing business.
 This means that today’s CRM platforms must have the functionality to support the entire customer lifecycle at every stage: from acquisition to retention, and across both digital and human interactions in a seamless workflow.